 As a result, the connection you have while you’re in flight had better perform regardless of where you fly.
 No executive or manager wants to experience four hours of dead air, only to find that a competitor made a move while they were airborne.

 Knowing how to maximize your available bandwidth can make a big difference in inflight Wi-Fi performance.
-A few key ideas can help you get the most from your airborne connections.
+A few key ideas can help you and your passengers get the most from the airborne connections.

 Download any apps or programs you’ll need during flight – while you’re still on the ground.
 Many apps and app updates can be larger than 100MB.
 Downloading them during flight can use up your monthly data allowance without you realizing it, and slow Wi-Fi performance for all devices connected to the in-cabin network.